 Text expansion shortcuts are one of the most powerful features of advanced AI keyboards.
 These allow you to type a short code that automatically expands into a longer phrase or paragraph.
 For example:

-"I have about 50 shortcuts set up in my keyboard," says executive assistant Taylor Kim.
-"Everything from common responses to meeting scheduling templates.
-What used to take me minutes now takes seconds."
+"I have about 75 shortcuts set up in my keyboard now," says executive assistant Taylor Kim.
+"Everything from common responses to meeting scheduling templates, and even some AI-powered dynamic shortcuts that adapt based on who I'm messaging.
+What used to take me minutes now takes seconds.
+I honestly don't know how I worked before this."

 But shortcuts are just the beginning.
 Template libraries take this concept even further by storing entire message frameworks that you can quickly customize.
 Most AI keyboards let you save templates for: